shuveb/loti/tutorial/link_liburing.rst

     int fd = open(FILE_NAME, O_WRONLY|O_TRUNC|O_CREAT, 0644);

 our write operation should go through, but our read operation will fail since the file is now open in write-only mode.
-Since the subsequent close operation is linked to the read operation, it should fail.
+Since the subsequent close operation is linked to the read operation, it should fail, too.
 The output of this flawed program will now be:

 ::